-- Using the front-panel interface (on page 2-1): Describes the basics of using the front-panel interface. - Using a remote interface (on page 3-1): Describes the basics of remote communications and using the instrument web interface. - Application examples (see below): Provides detailed examples of how to use the Model 2450 in some typical situations.

-- Troubleshooting FAQs (on page 10-1): Provides answers to frequently asked questions to help you troubleshoot common problems encountered with the Model 2450. - Next steps (on page 11-1): Provides information about additional resources that can help you use the Model 2450.
+- Front-panel overview (on page 2-1): Describes the basics of using the front-panel interface. - Using a remote interface (on page 3-1): Describes the basics of remote communications and using the instrument web interface. - Application examples (see below): Provides detailed examples of how to use the 2450 in some typical situations. - Troubleshooting FAQs (on page 10-1): Provides answers to frequently asked questions to help you troubleshoot common problems encountered with the 2450. - Next steps (on page 11-1): Provides information about additional resources that can help you use the 2450.